 You can avoid causing decision fatigue for the user and invite them to take action with landing pages.
 Because they enjoyed your content enough to click on a CTA, linking to a landing page that invites them to sign up to your newsletter is a great idea.
 In the confirmation email or “thank you for subscribing” page, then you can invite them to take additional actions on your site.

 Need a Quick Syndication Win?
 Syndicate Your Blog to Medium.com

 In order to put what you’ve learned in this piece to work, you can start syndicating your best blog posts to a service called Medium.
-Medium is a content syndication website that content maker can use for free to immediately start posting articles.
+Medium is a content syndication website that content makers can use for free to immediately start posting articles.
 Practice developing your syndication strategy and proper linking processes immediately without any approval.

 In this piece, we discussed:

 - What is blog content syndication